ofxpera/ofph-pera-api/MAYA-OFxPERA-OIDC_FLOW.md

 ### 1. Client Registration (One-time Setup)

-Before a third-party client can access protected resources, it must be registered with the Keycloak server:
+Before a third-party client application can access protected resources, it must be registered with the Keycloak server:

 1. **Client Registration**:
-   - The client registers with Keycloak through the admin console or registration API at `https://dev-admin-server.mayabank.xyz/admin/mayabank/console/`
+   - The client system is registered with Keycloak through the admin console or registration API at `https://dev-admin-server.mayabank.xyz/admin/mayabank/console/`
-   - Client provides redirect URIs, grant types, and other OAuth configuration
+   - Client system is registered with its redirect URIs, JWKS URI, grant types, and other OAuth configuration
    - Client is configured to use the auth code flow, implicit flow and direct access grants are disabled.

 2. **Client Configuration**: